How much do complete (full) dentures cost? -

 The terms "laboratory" and "chairside" refer to the technique used for the relining process.

-2) Chairside - With a chairside reline, a runny plastic is placed directly into the patient's denture.
-The denture is then seated into the patient's mouth.
+With a chairside reline, a runny plastic is placed directly into the patient's denture.
+The denture is then seated in the patient's mouth.
 As the plastic hardens, it captures the shape of the patient's gum tissue.

 Advantages / Disadvantages

-To help to make their services more affordable, some dentists offer lesser-quality dentures.
-We've seen the terms basic, affordable and economy used to describe this type of product.
+To help make their services more affordable, some dentists offer lesser-quality dentures.
+The terms "affordable" and "economy" dentures are sometimes used to describe this type of product.

 Since most people know very little about how dentures are made, we'd like to describe this process (in brief) so to explain how economy dentures can differ from the ideal.

-This isn't the only way to make a denture, but it's the only one your dentist learned in dental school.
+This isn't the only way to make a denture, but it is the only one your dentist learned in dental school.
 The process involves: